Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Convex function and Riemannian center of Mass: Review

 $f$ is said to be {\it strictly convex} if the strict inequality $>$ holds.

 In case

 for all geodesic $\ell$ with $\Vert \Dot{\ell}\Vert = 1$, we say $f$ is $c$-strictly convex. \end{defn} The usefulness of strict convex function for our purpose is the following: \begin{lem} Let $f : M \to \R$ be a strictly convex function.
 Suppose $f$ assumes its local minimum at both $p,q \in M$.
 We also assume that there exists a geodesic joining $p$ and $q$.
-Then $p=q$. \end{lem} \begin{proof} This is an immediate consequence from the fact if $h : [a,b] \to \R$ be a strictly convex function and $h$ assume local minimum at both $a,b$ then $a=b$. \end{proof} A typical example of strictly convex function is the Riemannnian distance.
-We denote by $d_M : M \times M \to \R_{\ge 0}$ the Riemannnian distance function.
+Then $p=q$. \end{lem} \begin{proof} This is an immediate consequence from the fact if $h : [a,b] \to \R$ is a strictly convex function and $h$ assume local minimum at both $a,b$ then $a=b$. \end{proof} A typical example of a convex function is the Riemannian distance.
+We denote by $d_M : M \times M \to \R_{\ge 0}$ the Riemannian distance function.
 Let $U \subset M$ be a relatively compact open subset. \begin{lem} There exists $\epsilon > 0$ such that on

 the function